Welcome to my ConvertBox review guide 2021.

 Before we dig into these features – let’s get into the creative ways on how to implement and use ConvertBox on your sites and sales funnel pages.

-5 Creative Ways on How To Use ConvertBox in your Business
+5 Creative Ways To Implement ConvertBox in your Business

-But to start, I want to single out some use cases where I think ConvertBox excels (better) in comparison to other tools.
+But first, I want to single out some use cases where I think ConvertBox excels (better) in comparison to other lead capture platforms.

-There are different ways to collect emails using most of the lead generations out there.
+There are different ways to collect emails using some of the lead generation platforms out there.

 Well, for ConvertBox, there are tons of ways to collect emails.
 Better.
 Conveniently.